nurahmed123/note-pad-tkinter-GUI/README.md

 # More information

-f you have any types of problem related programming, problem solving, projects so contact with us.
+If you have any types of problem related programming, problem solving, projects so contact with us.

 Facebook page : https://www.facebook.com/EEE-project-solution-lab-107106394047092/?ref=pages_you_manage